NeAR: Coupled Neural Asset–Renderer Stack¶

 Key Designs¶

-Intrinsic-Aware Decoder (IAD) + Lighting-Aware Decoder (LAD):
+3. Intrinsic-Aware Decoder (IAD) + Light-Aware Decoder (LAD): Splitting decoding into illumination-independent and dependent stages

 Loss & Training¶